neter-aa/bazel-buildbarn/README.md

 generally impossible to use [sandboxfs](https://github.com/bazelbuild/sandboxfs/), meaning `bbb_worker` uses basic UNIX credentials management (privilege separation) to provide a rudimentary form of sandboxing.
-The `bbb_worker` daemon runs as user `root`, whereas the build action is run as user `build`.
+The `bbb_worker` daemon runs in one container, while the build action is started by `bbb_runner` in another container.
 Input files are only readable to the latter.

 ## Setting up Bazel Buildbarn